cascadingfailureDev/RansomwareSimulator/README.md

 ### Infection Plot
 ![Infection plot](/docs/img/example_infection_plot.png)
+The infection progresses much as a biological disease and shows the signature s-curve that you would expect; the infection starts slow and speeds up during the height of the infection, before slowing down again as the availability of susceptible targets reduces towards 0.
 ### Encrypted Plot
 ![Encrypted plot](/docs/img/example_encrypted_plot.png)
+The encrpytion plot is unusual, it doesn't show the s-cruve you might have expected.
+This is due to the fact that infection is extremely quick, whereas total encryption is a function of disk size.
+If you could zoom in on the chart what you would see are 7 smaller s-curves associated with the different disk sizes.
 ### Encrypted GB plot
 ![Encrypted GB Plot](/docs/img/example_encrypted_gb_plot.png)
+The Encrpyted GB plot is much more in keeping with the infection plots we have all come to know so well, and simply builds overtime.
+The chart also provides a nieve estimated restoration time based on the time to restore the total encrpyted GB from backup.
 ### Recovery Curve
 ![Recovery Curve](/docs/img/example_recovery_curve.png)
+The first recovery curve ignores any post ante improvements that are to be simulated and gives a baseline against which any improvements can be compared.
+The recovery curve shows that initial fast drop in functionality has servers become infected.
+As we have some servers that are not susceptiable, the chart shows that as the drop stops at 12, in this case showing a 12% robustness against the simulated attack.
+The chart then shows a 24 hour period of flat functionality, which corresponds with the forensics investiagtion, before functionality, slowly at first, begins to be restored.
+The resilience index is a normalized metric that allows different recovery curves to be easily compared.
 ### Post Ante Recovery Curves
-![post ante recovery curve 1](/docs/img/example_recovery_curve_restore.png)
-![post ante recovery curve 2](/docs/img/example_recovery_curve_forensics.png)
-![post ante recovery curve 3](/docs/img/example_recovery_curve_both.png)
+![post ante recovery curve 1](/docs/img/example_recovery_curve_restore.png) This recovery curve compares the base resiliency against a restoration specifc improvement.
+In this case the concept of Snapshot based recovery was chosen, as it is the shiny new offering from backup vendors.
+Those same vendors are promising up to 3x faster restoration, so that is the number that was used to created this view.
+What you see is a much faster restoration, the forensics still takes a full 24 hours, but the curve speeds up quick and reamins faster throughout the restoration phase.
+![post ante recovery curve 2](/docs/img/example_recovery_curve_forensics.png) Improvements in forensics are also becoming more obvious in the marketing of storage vendors; promising to pinpoint the beginning of an infection.
+None of the vendors are offering improvement numbers, so to keep things interested a 3x improvement was chosen.
+This improvement reduces the forensics time from 24 hours to 8 hours, as good as that improvement is, it shows almost no impact on the overall recovery time.
+![post ante recovery curve 3](/docs/img/example_recovery_curve_both.png) To show just how little the impact of improving forensics time is.
+A third improvement was chosen that provides a 1.2x improvement in both forensics and restoration.
+This much small improvement spread across the full recovery cycle is much more effective than targeting the forensics space alone.
-![post ante recovery curve 4](/docs/img/example_recovery_curve_combined.png)
+![post ante recovery curve 4](/docs/img/example_recovery_curve_combined.png) The combined recovery curve is the combined improvement possible by implementing the 3 above improvements.